Our Writers

 Niki Davies is one of Britain’s top music writers for young children.
 She is an early years education specialist and therefore understands how to appeal to the young through her music.
 Whilst having numerous works published, Niki is also in great demand for her teacher workshops and has written for many BBC radio and television programmes.
 Niki has two children and lives in Yorkshire.

 Mary and Julie have a successful writing partnership with several published works for Early Years, KS1 and KS2.
 Their productions have been widely performed as well as being broadcast on TV.
-Mary began writing when her children were small and was a regular outline writer for TV’s Play School with many of her poems and stories also being broadcast.
-Julie graduated from Trinity College of Music, initially working as a dance accompanist before starting her teaching and composing career at Francis House School in Tring, Hertfordshire.
+Mary has been a regular outline writer for TV’s Play School with many of her poems and stories also being broadcast.
+Julie graduated from Trinity College of Music, before starting her teaching and composing career at Francis House School in Hertfordshire.

 Antony Copus

 Antony studied at The Royal Academy of Music, and is a freelance musician and composer.
 As a horn player, Antony performed and recorded with most major UK orchestras, including the London Symphony, BBC Symphony and Royal Philharmonic orchestras, appearing with a wide range of artists from Tony Bennett to Pavarotti.
 As well as performing, Antony is an experienced teacher and spent several years as Director of Music at an independent school in Berkshire.
-He now works as Senior Music Editor for Out of the Ark.
-Antony is married, has two children, two step-children, a beautiful Border Collie called Scoot and has more bees than he can count.
+He now works as Head of Education for Out of the Ark.
+Antony is married, has two children, two step-children and has more bees than he can count.

 Rebecca Kincaid